My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 6. You Ask Questions Incorrectly:

-– Ask practical questions that can help you in your work.
+– Ask questions that help you do your job better.

 8. My Boss Gets Annoyed When I Ask Questions – Your Boss Hates You: